eduk8s-tests/lab-tanzu-challenge/workshop/content/challenge-overview.md

 We will provide you in this environment with all the required instructions and helper tools you will need to get started with the challenge.

-Please read through this instructions carefully.
-It will only take you some minutes.
+Please read through the instructions carefully before beginning.